rhyolight/nupic.cerebro2/README.md

 * Fix bug with manually typing in iteration number in the control box
 * Keep updating the number of iterations for network readonly models
+* Show the active synapses in a different color